 - Conventional Memory is the precious first 640 KiB of addressable memory.
 In MS-DOS the instructions of a program shall reside in it.
 That partially explains why some latter programs / games required most of conventional memory to be at their disposal.
-And that is why freeing a mere KiB of it was a worthy battle!
+And that is why freeing a mere KiB of it was a worthy battle.

 - Extended Memory is the memory out of reach of for a 8086/8088 (past the first MiB).
 It is only naturally accessible on latter Intel CPUs.
-This is the memory pool which access was required for more advanced computing purposes.
+This is the memory pool which access is required for more advanced computing purposes.

 HMA (High Memory Area)

 In Real Mode, memory segments start every 16 bytes and are 64KiB long.
 So the last segment exceeds the 1 MiB memory limit by almost 64 KiB!